Tell us about your current position, and how long you’ve been at it.

 Once I had burned that bridge so to speak, I narrowed my prospects to (A) working for a research institution/think tank or (B) corporate security/Executive Protection.
 Then comes the pull factor.
 I will be completely honest.
 Executive protection just sounded cool, and I knew the money would be half-decent.
 So, I reached out to an old Marine co-worker that did EP, and he got me started in the right direction with readings and training courses.

 How did you go about getting your job as an Executive Protection Specialist?
 What kind of education and experience did you need?

 When my interest in EP was first sparked, I emailed a Marine that I had served with, that worked in EP.
 I asked him what I could do to become a good candidate for an EP position.
-He gave me a list of books to read (See additional readings here), along with a series of courses to consider taking.
+He gave me a list of books to add to my Executive Protection Reading list, along with a series of courses to consider taking.
 After reading about 5 of the books he recommended, and dropping 2,000$ on an EMT Certification course, I had my first interview for an EP related position.
-I interviewed for an opportunity to work in the EP team’s operations center (Command Center), and I got the job.
+I interviewed for an opportunity to work in the EP team’s operations center (GSOC), and I got the job.

 My education at the time looked like this: military police in the USMCR (6 years), B.A. political science, EMT certified, junior martial arts instructor, and minimal private security experience (and of course I had a guard card, exposed firearm permit, and a CPR card).

 One more thing, after working in the Command Center for about 9 months, and mastering that aspect of our work, I shelled out about $4,000 to pay my own way though a reputable 7-day EP course.
 After taking this course, I was given the opportunity to work in "the field," and eventually act as detail leader for events.